Are Carrots Good for Dogs?

 As with humans, the best advice on quantity is to err on the side of moderation, and consider the size of the dog.
 Obviously, a giant breed like a Bernese Mountain Dog or Great Dane could digest more carrots than a tiny Maltese could.

 However, during our interview time, Dr. Jeff stressed that because of the way dogs digest their food, Fido would not get any nutritional benefit from eating them in that fashion.
 Raw carrots need to be grated or steamed for the dog to digest them properly and absorb the nutrients according to him.
+In fact, any hard, fibrous food is harder for them to digest so break these foods up for them mechanically by grating them or putting them through your food processor.

 A quick way to incorporate carrots into your dog’s regular feeding plan is by topping his dog food or raw food diet with some grated or steamed carrots.